sudo-dave/Get-Coding-Question/README.md

 # cli-codeQ
 ## Description
-A cli app that returns coding question(s) of varying difficulty.
+A cli app that gets coding question(s) of varying difficulty.
 Questions are web scrape from reddit in real-time and saved as formated md files.
 The subreddit that it is scraped is from /r/dailyprogrammer.
 Choose an easy, intermediate, hard or random difficulty question.

 ### Installation
 `$ git clone https://github.com/sudo-dave/cli-codeQ`